Barleead/Exoplanets/README.md

 Run the file “Capstone Exoplanets”

-To exit the virtual environment type “deactivate”.
+To exit the virtual environment type “deactivate” in the git/terminal window.

 **Features**